-The study will conclude with completion of the Master Plan in Spring 2018.
+The study concludes with completion of the Master Plan.

 Study Outreach and Participation

 The first series of Public Meetings were conducted in August 2016.
-The second and final series of Public Meetings will be Feb.
-6, Feb.
-7 and Feb.
-8. The same information will be presented at each of the meetings.
+The second and final series of Public Meetings were conducted in February 2018.

 TxDOT El Paso District